Gbury/dolmen/README.md

 - dimacs
 - smtlib

-The following parsers areeither work in progress:
+The following parsers are either work in progress, or soon to be work in progress:

 - tptp
 - coq